Bangkok's Premium Massage Scene: A Complete Guide

 Premium3,500–5,000+Full premium experience, 4-hand options, specialty treatments

 These prices are for the session only.
 Tips are customary and expected — 500–1,000 THB is the standard range, and the tip goes directly to the therapist.
 A good rule of thumb: if the service was solid, tip at least 500 THB.
 For exceptional service, 1,000 THB or more is appropriate.
-The therapists remember good tippers, and if you’re a repeat visitor, it matters.

 For context, a premium 90-minute nuru session at 3,500 THB plus a 1,000 THB tip comes to 4,500 THB total — roughly 130 USD.
 Compare that to what a similar premium service would cost in Tokyo or Seoul, and Bangkok is significantly less expensive.